SalesforceLabs/ActionPlansV4/INSTALLATION.md

 1. In App Launcher, click **View All** then select the **Action Plans** app.

+-->
-## Installing the App using a Developer Edition Org or a Trailhead Playground
+## Installing the App using a Developer Edition Org or your own Sandbox/Production Org

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
-This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).
+This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/), or your own Sandbox.

 Start from a brand-new environment to avoid conflicts with previous work you may have done.

-1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the command below):
+1. Authorize your org and provide it with an alias (**myorg** in the command below):

     ```
-    sfdx auth:web:login -s -a mydevorg
+    sfdx auth:web:login -s -a myorg
     ```

 1. Clone this repository: